como-controlar-un-esp8266-con-websocket-y-json

 Result

-We load all this on the ESP8266 and, as expected, we will have a behavior similar to what we had in the case of AJAX.
+We load all this onto the ESP8266 and, as expected, we will have behavior similar to what we had in the AJAX case. esp8266-json-ajax-html

-That is, when we press the “Send data” button, we verify in the serial port that the ESP8266 has correctly received the request.
+That is, when pressing the “Send data” button we verify in the serial port that the ESP8266 has correctly received the request.

-While pressing the “Get data” button, we check in the browser’s developer console that we indeed receive the request, and we see how the label on the page updates accordingly.
+While when pressing the “Get data” button we check in the browser’s developer console that, indeed, we receive the request, and we see how the page label updates accordingly.

-Quite fun, right?
-Although, surely, you are a little tired of “simulated” examples and our very ugly example pages.
-By the way, didn’t we see how to make them prettier with Material Design?
+Pretty fun, right?
+Although, surely, you are a bit tired of “simulated” examples and our ugly example pages.
+By the way, hadn’t we seen how to make them prettier with Material Design?

 Patience.
-Now we have all (almost all) the basic building blocks, and in the next example we will combine them to see how to make a complete Web interface in Material Design for our ESP8266.
+Now we have all (almost all) the basic building blocks, and in the next example we will combine them by seeing how to make a complete Web interface in Material Design for our ESP8266.

 Download the code